What is the Form I-9?

 If you hire a notary public to serve as the authorized representative, the notary public is acting as an authorized representative of you, not as a notary.
 The notary public must perform the same required actions as an authorized representative.
 When acting as an authorized representative, the notary public should not provide a notary seal on Form I-9.

-Accessing Forms I-9
+Accessing I-9 Forms

 The USCIS has additional information that can help you understand your obligations as an employer in more detail.